Blowing Rock looks to future with 'sustainable tourism'

-BLOWING ROCK — Blowing Rock’s Tourism Development Authority is advancing a sustainable tourism initiative, according to TDA Executive Director Tracy Brown who shared details of the initiative with Blowing Rock’s Town Council at its regular November meeting Tuesday night.
+BLOWING ROCK — Blowing Rock’s Tourism Development Authority is advancing a sustainable tourism initiative, according to TDA Executive Director Tracy Brown, who shared details of the initiative with Blowing Rock’s Town Council at its regular monthly meeting Nov.
+10.

 Blowing Rock is not unique in having to deal with these problems, but it is unique in that the town can do something about the problem, Brown said.